zaheerabbas21/DNS-Recursive-And-Iterative-Communication/README.md

 # Design Document

-Please click the following link : [DesignDoc](https://docs.google.com/document/d/1Eimv41L5Ux_zGSOL4soyMJsISRuCdBDwVvvInedXIpI/edit?usp=sharing)
+Please click the following link : [Design Document](https://docs.google.com/document/d/1Eimv41L5Ux_zGSOL4soyMJsISRuCdBDwVvvInedXIpI/edit?usp=sharing)

 You can leave comments on the design doc if you have any question regarding it.
+I will try to answer it.

 # Setup